nalinikantheti/ImageProcessing/README.txt

 Documentation for the commands our program accepts:

-“Load”  <filepath>  <name>: to load an image; “load” must be followed by the location of the image to be loaded, and then the name the loaded image will be saved to.
+“load”  <filepath>  <name>: to load an image from the filesystem; “load” must be followed by the location of the image to be loaded, and then the name the loaded image will be saved to.

-“Save”  <name>  <filepath> : to save an image; “save” must be followed by the name of the image to be saved, and then the location it’s being saved to.
+“save”  <name>  <filepath> : to save an image to the filesystem; “save” must be followed by the name of the image to be saved, and then the location it’s being saved to.

-“Brighten”  <imageName>  <intensity>  <newName> : to brighten an image; “brighten” must be followed by the name of the image to be brightened, the value by which it needs to be brightened, and the name the brightened image will be saved to.
+“brighten”  <imageName>  <intensity>  <newName> : to brighten an image;
+“brighten” must be followed by the name of the image to be brightened, the value by which it needs to be brightened, and the name the brightened image will be saved to.

-“Darken”  <imageName>  <intensity>  <newName> : to darken an image; “darken” must be followed by the name of the image to be darkened, the value by which it needs to be darkened, and the name the darkened image will be saved to.
+“darken”  <imageName>  <intensity>  <newName> : to darken an image; “darken” must be followed by the name of the image to be darkened, the value by which it needs to be darkened, and the name the darkened image will be saved to.

-“FlipHorizontal”  <imageName>   <newName> : to flip an image on its vertical axis; “FlipHorizontal” must be followed by the name of the image to be flipped and the name the flipped image will be saved to.
+“flipHorizontal”  <imageName>   <newName> : to flip an image on its vertical axis; "flipHorizontal” must be followed by the name of the image to be flipped and the name the flipped image will be saved to.

-“FlipVertical”  <imageName>   <newName> : to flip an image on its horizontal axis; “FlipVertical” must be followed by the name of the image to be flipped and the name the flipped image will be saved to.
+“flipVertical”  <imageName>   <newName> : to flip an image on its horizontal axis; “flipVertical” must be followed by the name of the image to be flipped and the name the flipped image will be saved to.

-“Luma”  <imageName>   <newName> : to greyscaled an image by its luma value; “Luma” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.
+“luma”  <imageName>   <newName> : to greyscaled an image by its luma value;
+“luma” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.

-“Intensity”  <imageName>   <newName> : to greyscaled an image by its intensity; “Intensity” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.
+“intensity”  <imageName>   <newName> : to greyscaled an image by its intensity;
+“intensity” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.

-“Value”  <imageName>   <newName> : to greyscaled an image by its value; “Value” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.
+“value”  <imageName>   <newName> : to greyscaled an image by its value; “value” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.

-“GreyScaleRed”  <imageName>   <newName> : to greyscaled an image by its red value; “GreyScaleRed” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.
+“greyScaleRed”  <imageName>   <newName> : to greyscaled an image by its red value; “greyScaleRed” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.

-“GreyScaleGreen”  <imageName>   <newName> : to greyscaled an image by its green value; “GreyScaleGreen” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.
+“greyScaleGreen”  <imageName>   <newName> : to greyscaled an image by its green value; “greyScaleGreen” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.

-“GreyScaleBlue”  <imageName>   <newName> : to greyscaled an image by its blue value; “GreyScaleBlue” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.
+“greyScaleBlue”  <imageName>   <newName> : to greyscaled an image by its blue value; gGreyScaleBlue” must be followed by the name of the image to be grayscaled and the name the grayscaled image will be saved to.

-In order to run the script provided, simply type it into the console when the program runs.
+In order to run Script.txt, simply type each line (that doesn't begin with a #) when the program runs and press ENTER after each line.

 IMAGE CITATIONS:

 Koala: assignment 4 canvas page; starter code
-sixbit: created ourselves using paint.net
+sixbit: created ourselves using paint.net for use in this project